flancian/garden/Open Letter to Google.md

 Second of all, it always has Wikipedia up top.
 Enough said, I believe? :)

-Third of all: after that, what we show is what the users have literally written.
+Third of all: after that, what we show is exactly what the users have literally written -- meaning both full Agora users (people who sign up to contribute notes) and social media users.

+Fourth of all: